DavidPhillipOster/MultiplePagePrintingObjC/README.md

 [MultiplePagePrintingSwift](https://github.com/DavidPhillipOster/MultiplePagePrintingSwift)  is my same example, but worked in Swift.

-XXX handles cell based tableViews, but doesn't work for view-based ones.
+[Paginating an NSTableView](https://lists.apple.com/archives/cocoa-dev/2002/Nov/msg01710.html) handles cell based tableViews, but doesn't work for view-based ones.

-XXX uses an NSStackView and seems to work, but it's just Cocoa's auto-pagination, it only apparently works because the cells are just a single one-line of text.
+[How to Print on macOS With An NSTableView and Customize the Result](https://christiantietze.de/posts/2021/06/printing-nstableview-with-label/) uses an NSStackView and seems to work, but it's just Cocoa's auto-pagination, it only apparently works because the cells are just a single one-line of text.
 Extending it to mailing labels makes it fail.

 ## License